instructor-ai/instructor/docs/examples/exact_citations.md

             },
         ],
     )

-    # Creating an Answer object from the completion response
-    return QuestionAnswer.from_response(completion)
 ```

 The `ask_ai` function takes a string `question` and a string `context` as input.
 It makes a completion request to the AI model, providing the question and context as part of the prompt.
 The resulting completion is then converted into a `QuestionAnswer` object.